 BAJAJ FINSERV DIRECT LIMITED

-Explore what an IPO is and learn how to leverage it to grow your portfolio and achieve high prospective returns.
+Explore what an IPO is and understand how companies use it to raise capital and list on stock exchanges.

 An Initial Public Offering (IPO) is the mechanism that allows companies to get listed on stock exchanges and raise fresh capital from the public.
-These funds can allow companies to invest in their growth, expansion, or debt repayment.
+These funds enable companies to invest in their growth, expansion, or debt repayment.

-For you, IPOs are a way to join in the company's growth journey from the very start.
+For investors, IPOs provide an opportunity to participate in a company’s growth journey from an early stage.
 They also, however, involve risks and complications.
 To ensure investor interest, the Securities and Exchange Board of India (SEBI) regulates IPOs and other investments.

 Understanding an IPO